PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/sizing-gui-components/+page.md

 ## Sizing children
-It's not only `Space` children that can grab some of the remaining available space; any child in `Rows` and `Columns` can grab some of the remaining available space.
+It's not only `Space` children that can grab some parts of the remaining available space; any child in `Rows` and `Columns` can grab some of the remaining available space.
 But it's only the `Space` children that grabs it by default, and by default they all grab equally much of it.
 But all this can be changed with the configuration method `.grow()` on the children.
 Let's go through how this works in detail.

 First, let us ignore the `Space` children, and instead focus on all other children, such as `Text` and `Button` components.

 By default, all children in `Rows` will be just tall enough to surround their content.
-If you want them to grow tallwr by grabbing some of the remaining available space, you can call the method `.grow()` on the child, and pass it a number indicating how tall the child should be in relation to other children that have also called `.grow()`.
+If you want them to grow taller by grabbing some of the remaining available space, you can call the configuration method `.grow()` on the child, and pass it a number indicating how tall the child should be in relation to other children that have also called `.grow()`.

 ::: tip Examples